 How To Store & Reheat

-To reheat, add a splash of olive oil or a tiny bit of water to a skillet over low heat.
-Add the shrimp and warm gently for 2–3 minutes, just until heated through.
-Be careful not to overcook—they’re already cooked, so you’re just warming them up.
+To Reheat: Warm a splash of olive oil (or a bit of water) in a skillet over low heat.
+Add the shrimp and cook gently for 2–3 minutes, just until warmed through.
+No multitasking here, if you walk away, you’ll come back to shrimp erasers.

 FAQ